-Parents often ask me at what age their child should be toilet or potty trained and how to do it.
-My general advice is that helping a child out of diapers and into underwear need not require much work at all.
-If a parent is working overtime to get beyond the diaper or training pant phase, that’s a red flag that the child is not yet ready to move onto this next phase.
+Parents often wonder what age their child should be toilet or potty trained and how to do it.
+But here’s a silver lining; helping a child out of diapers and into underwear doesn’t need to require much work at all.
+If a parent is working overtime to get beyond the diaper or training pant phase, that’s a red flag that the child is not yet ready to move onto this phase.
 Really, the most work you need do is observe your child’s readiness and to model toileting behaviour.
-The two main signs of readiness are:

 - being bothered by wearing a wet diaper or training pant